The Community Composting Program at Koiner Farm is creating a truly closed-loop, micro-food system in the East Silver Spring neighborhood.

 RULE #9

-If you are practicing Bokashi composting at your own house and dropping off your own air-tight 5-gallon bucket of Bokashi-treated kitchen scraps, please place your bucket in the designated area of the garage.
+If you are a "bin-swapper" (i.e. practicing Bokashi composting at your own house and dropping off your own air-tight 5-gallon bucket of Bokashi-treated kitchen scraps), please place your bucket in the designated area behind the composter.

 RULE #10